Why Is Breast Screening Mammogram Important For Early Breast Cancer Detection

 You can prepare for a breast screening mammogram by wearing a two-piece outfit that allows you to undress easily from the waist up.
 Your doctor may recommend that you take aspirin or paracetamol one hour before the exam to reduce discomfort.
 You are allowed to eat and drink as usual before the exam; no fasting is required.

-Not all breast lumps are cancerous, in fact the majority of them are benign.
+Women often have the question that if I find a lump in my breast, does it mean I have cancer?
+Not all breast lumps are cancerous, some of them turn out to be benign.
 Contact your doctor if you detect a breast lump for further screening and evaluation.

 How are benign breast lumps treated?